How to improve website speed

 WordPress themes can have a significant impact on your site, beyond just affecting its style.
 These days, many themes pack dozens of unique features, custom page builders, and much more.
 All that extra functionality can come at a cost, however, which is poor performance.

 Not all WordPress themes are well optimized, which can translate to slow loading times even if you’re doing everything else right.
 Since it’s not feasible to test dozens of themes personally on your own servers, we recommend that you conduct plenty of research before choosing a template.

 We recommend that you check your plugins page every couple of months, identify the ones you don’t use anymore, and turn them off.
 If you don’t miss them after a while, then go ahead and uninstall them.

 Caching helps you speed up your WordPress site and boost performance.
 Caching is important because it reduces the load on your WordPress hosting servers and makes your website run faster.
 You need proper caching set up to improve your WordPress speed and performance.

 A faster website improves user experience and encourages users to visit more pages.
 This also helps you boost engagement and the time users spend on your website.

-Don’t upload directly videos, images or files on your hosting storage.
+Don’t upload directly videos, images, or files on your hosting storage.
 It can slow down your website.
-So that we recommend to use Cloud Storage for store your files.
+So that we recommend using Cloud Storage for storing your files.

 Ex: Amazon S3, DigitalOcean Spaces, Google Cloud Storage